 Overview The Location Information page details where animal species will be housed and used for research.
 All approved animal facilities have criteria that govern their use for animal research and housing.
 If the location you select does not meet the approved criteria for the species and/or research, you will receive a message when you view application errors.
 Contact the ACU office for further assistance.
-All questions must be answered and fields filled out in order to submit the application.
+Details are updated with a 2-step process:

 Overview ULAM Procurement staff can follow this process to create and update new vendors and create and update the vendor delivery schedules in eRAM.
 These activities are available to the ULAM Procurement Staff in any state.